Georgia spaceport land deal is off, site owner says

 “As a result, there is no longer an Option Agreement in existence between the County and UCC, and UCC does not intend to convey the property to the County pursuant to the prior Option Agreement,” said the statement, emailed to The Associated Press by Union Carbide spokesman Tomm Sprick.

-Steve Howard, Camden County’s government administrator, did not immediately return a phone message seeking comment.
+Steve Howard, Camden County’s government administrator, provided a statement from the county’s lawyers insisting the deal isn’t over.

+“Union Carbide most certainly has a contract with Camden,” the statement said.
+“The County has indicated that it is ready, willing and able to close.
+We expect Union Carbide to honor its contractual commitments.”

 Howard has led the spaceport project, saying it would bring economic growth not just from rocket launches, but also by attracting related industries and tourists to the community of 55,000 people on the Georgia-Florida line.

 Opponents say building the spaceport on an industrial plot formerly used to manufacture pesticides and munitions would pose potential hazards that outweigh any economic benefits.